Stříbro

 Stříbro (/cs/; Mies) is a town in Tachov District in the Plzeň Region of the Czech Republic.
+It has about 8,200 inhabitants.
+The town is located in the Plasy Uplands on the Mže River and is a railway junction.

-It has about 8,100 inhabitants.
-The historic town centre with the Renaissance Stříbro bridge is well preserved and is protected as an urban monument zone.
+Stříbro was founded in the 12th century as a mining settlement, associated with silver and later lead mining.
+The historic town centre with the Gothic-Renaissance Stříbro bridge is well preserved and is protected as an urban monument zone.

 Administrative division

 Stříbro consists of seven municipal parts (in brackets population according to the 2021 census):